Stanisław Szostak: Polish Armed Forces in exile (WWII)

+After the invasion of Lithuania by the Soviet Union he was transferred to Kozielsk II, and later to the camp in Griazowiec.
+He was released pursuant to the signature to the Sikorski–Mayski agreement of 30 July.

-On 25 August Major Szostak joined the so-called "Anders Army", a Polish corps that was being organised in the Soviet Union.
-On 7 September 1941 he was appointed to be a commanding officer of the 5th Tank Battalion of the 5th Wilno Infantry Division.
+On August 25, Major Szostak joined the so-called Anders' Army, a Polish corps that was being organised in the Soviet Union.
+On 7 September 1941, he was appointed to be a commanding officer of the 5th Tank Battalion of the 5th Wilno Infantry Division.
 He was given the command of the Polish Armoured Forces in the Soviet Union on 20 September and remained in this post until the evacuation to Iran on 28 March 1942.
-Until 23 January 1942 Major Szostak was also in charge of the Army Transport Service.
-From 3 April to 14 May he was in charge of the Armoured Forces and Transport Service on the staff of gen. Boruta Spiechowicz (troops evacuated to Iran.)
-On 15 May he moved from Teheran to Palestine, where on 1 June he arrived at the Polish Army camp in Gedera.
+Until 23 January 1942, Major Szostak was also in charge of the Army Transport Service.
+From 3 April to 14 May, he was in charge of the Armoured Forces and Transport Service on the staff of Gen. Mieczysław Boruta-Spiechowicz (troops evacuated to Iran.)
+On 15 May he moved from Tehran to Palestine, where on 1 June he arrived at the Polish Army camp in Gedera.
 Here he became a deputy commander of a tank battalion at the Organisation Centre of the Tank Forces of the Polish Army in the Middle East.
-In August he commanded the 4th tank Battalion.
-From November 1942 Major Szostak was put in charge of the Tank Training Centre and then Training Centre for Transport and Armoured Units.
+In August he commanded the 4th Tank Battalion.
+From November 1942, Major Szostak was put in charge of the Tank Training Centre and then Training Centre for Transport and Armoured Units.
 He was promoted to the rank of lieutenant colonel from 3 May 1943.
-From April 1944 he commanded the Reserve Armoured Troops Centre of the 2nd Polish Corps.
+From April 1944, he commanded the Reserve Armoured Troops Centre of the 2nd Polish Corps.

 Colonel Zebrowski on page 491 of his monograph writes:

 Major Szostak was responsible for the entire training of the armoured troops of the 2nd Polish Corps.
 Because of his knowledge and effort the armoured units reached a high level of competence.
 He was the author of all the training manuals, training programs for officers, officer cadets, non commissioned officers, and technically qualified soldiers.
 All the tank battalions and later armoured regiments followed these instructions.

 From 15 September 1944 Lt Col. Szostak commanded the 7th Armoured Regiment.
 From January 1945 to January 1946 he was commander of the Armoured Forces Training Centre, then the Inspector of Motor Transport Training of the Base of the 2nd Corps.